Key Takeaways

 The vendors who pass this process are the ones built to perform in production.
 The ones who fail it are optimised for the sales cycle.
 Running the framework costs you a day of preparation.
 Skipping it cost Carmen three years and a failed chatbot deployment before she found an approach that worked.

 Create a every plan.
 Upload your documentation for two product lines.
 Test with 30 real customer questions.
-See what your knowledge coverage actually is — and what an AI agent can do with it — before any procurement conversation begins.
+See what your knowledge coverage actually is — and which rung you actually need — before any procurement conversation begins.

 Your data.
 Your questions.
 Your actual deflection rate.
 Before you spend a dollar.